 - Storm Surge Watch: There is a possibility of life-threatening inundation from rising water moving inland from the shoreline somewhere within the watch area, generally within 48 hours.

-The difference between tropical warnings vs. watches is that warnings are more dire than watches because they mean the storm is imminent, so all preparations should be rushed to completion when a warning is issued for your town.
+The difference between Tropical Storm and Hurricane Warnings vs. Watches is that warnings are more dire than watches because they mean the storm is imminent, so all preparations should be rushed to completion when a warning is issued for your town.